-On August 28, 2019, the Company acquired an 80% equity interest in a supplier, which included a 20% redeemable noncontrolling interest.
-The contract provides the Company the right to purchase, and the noncontrolling interest holders with the right to sell, the remaining 20% equity interest at its appraised value.
+In 2019, the Company acquired an 80% equity interest that is fully consolidated under the voting interest model, which included a 20% redeemable noncontrolling interest.
+The Company has the right to purchase, and the noncontrolling interest holders have the right to sell, the remaining 20% equity interest at its appraised value.
 These rights are exercisable beginning in 2022.
-The redeemable noncontrolling interest is measured at the greater of the amount that would be paid if settlement occurred as of the balance sheet date based on the appraised value and the carrying amount adjusted for net income (loss) attributable to the noncontrolling interest or a pre-determined floor value.
+The redeemable noncontrolling interest is measured at the greater of the amount that would be paid if settlement occurred as of the balance sheet date based on the appraised value and the carrying amount adjusted for net income (loss) attributable to the noncontrolling interest or a predetermined floor value.
 As the noncontrolling interest holders have the ability to require the Company to purchase the remaining 20% interest, the noncontrolling interest is classified in the mezzanine section of the consolidated balance sheets, which is presented above the equity section and below liabilities.
-The agreement does not limit the amount that the Company could be required to pay to purchase the remaining 20% equity interest.
+The amount that the Company could be required to pay to purchase the remaining 20% equity interest is not limited.